sloganking/quick-assistant/README.md

 ## Features

-- The assistant has functions for controling the desktop.
-Such as adjusting volume, brightness, media control, and application launching.
+The assistant has functions for controling the desktop.
+Such as:

+- Setting screen brightness
+- Media playback control
+- Launching applications
+- Display it's own log files
+- Get System information
+- List and kill system processes
+- Run internet speedtests
+- Set timers that end in alarm sounds
+- Set the system clipboard